isontheline/pro.webssh.net/documentation/src/docs/support.md

     SSH and SFTP connections are now unified in the same "SERVERS" list.
 This means that you can now add a new server and use it for both SSH and SFTP connections.
 This breaking change have some drawbacks though :

     * If you choose both SSH and SFTP roles on your servers then devices older than iOS 16 won't be able to show them.
 Workaround : choose only one role per server.
     * You can have many duplicates in the "All" list as both SSH and SFTP connections are now unified.
-I'm working on a migration tool to remove duplicates (contact me if you want to be a beta tester).
+You can use ["webssh servedit"](/documentation/help/howtos/mashREPL/servedit/) command line inside mashREPL in order to remove the unwanted ones.

 !!! abstract "All the help you need when you need it"
     ![isontheline maintainer of WebSSH](https://avatars.githubusercontent.com/u/44212923?v=4){ align=left width=130 }